textpattern/textpattern.github.io/tags/article_custom.md

 : **Default:** unset, retrieves from all authors.

 `category="category name"`
 : Restrict to articles from specified category/categories.
 Note: the category names may be different to the title you typed when you created the category, as the names are sanitized for URL use.
-Check the [Categories administration panel](https://docs.textpattern.io/administration/categories-panel) to ensure you are using the correct names.
+Check the [Categories panel](https://docs.textpattern.io/administration/categories-panel) to ensure you are using the correct names.
 : **Values:** (comma separated list of) category name(s).
 : **Default:** unset, retrieves from all categories.